kdcouture/data-structures-and-algorithms/README.md

 Create an implementation of the graph data structure.
 ## API
 ### Graph
+depthFirst() - This will travers the graph starting at a given node and travel in a depth first order.
 breadthFirst() - This will display the graphs vertices in an breadth first order.
 addNode() - Adds a new vertex to the graph.
 addEdge() - Adds a new edge between two nodes of the graph.